 For the epidural block, a needle is first placed in the epidural space just outside the spinal sac.
 A tiny flexible tube called an epidural catheter is inserted through this needle.
 Occasionally, the catheter will touch a nerve, causing a brief tingling sensation down one leg.
 Once the catheter is positioned properly, the needle is removed and the catheter is taped in place.
 Anaesthetic and additional medications are administered as needed through this epidural catheter, without repeated needle pricks.
 The medications bathe the nerves and blocks out the pain.
-This produces epidural anesthesia and analgesia.
+This produces epidural anaesthesia and analgesia.

 For the spinal block, a small needle is placed in spinal sac.
 Occasionally, the needle will touch a nerve, causing a brief tingling sensation down one leg.
 Once the needle is positioned properly, medication is administered.
 The medication bathes the nerves and blocks out the pain.
-This produces spinal anesthesia and analgesia.
+This produces spinal anaesthesia and analgesia.

 You may have some pain or discomfort in the low back region for a day or two because of lying down on the bed.
 But, you will not have pain in your back because of the spinal or epidural procedure.

 The regional block used for the surgery may last for some time after the end of surgery and may help with pain relief during this time.
-Commonly the catheter used for epidural anesthesia may be retained for couple of days post-operatively to extend the duration of pain relief after surgery.
+Commonly the catheter used for epidural anaesthesia may be retained for couple of days post-operatively to extend the duration of pain relief after surgery.

 Frequently, there is less nausea from regional blocks and patients generally awaken faster after regional blocks.
 Regional blocks can also be used to reduce the pain after surgery.
 Generally, regional nerve blocks and catheter will provide better pain control than intravenous or intramuscular opioids (narcotics).

 Epidural analgesia for pain control after surgery might provide you with some specific benefits:

-- Better pain control than intravenous narcotics
+Better pain control than intravenous narcotics

-- Earlier recovery of bowel function
+Earlier recovery of bowel function

-- Less need for systemic opioids (narcotics) and less nausea as a result
+Less need for systemic opioids (narcotics) and less nausea as a result

-- Easier breathing resulting from better pain control
+Easier breathing resulting from better pain control

 Easier participation in physical activity

-A spinal or postdural puncture (PDPH) (or also sometimes called a meningeal puncture headache) may occur after spinal or epidural anesthesia when puncture of the dural sac allows for spinal fluid to leak out of the dural sac.
+A spinal or postdural puncture (PDPH) (or also sometimes called a meningeal puncture headache) may occur after spinal or epidural anaesthesia when puncture of the dural sac allows for spinal fluid to leak out of the dural sac.
 If enough spinal fluid leaks out, a headache may occur especially when standing or sitting.
-A spinal headache may occur any time after spinal or epidural anesthesia but most cases generally show themselves within 3-5 days after a spinal or epidural anesthetic.
+A spinal headache may occur any time after spinal or epidural anaesthesia but most cases generally show themselves within 3-5 days after a spinal or epidural anaesthetic.
 The characteristics and severity of the headache may vary.
 It is normally managed with simple measures like increasing fluid intake, bed rest and taking paracetamol tablets.
-With improvements in needle design, the risk of a spinal headache after anesthesia is much less than a few decades ago.
+With improvements in needle design, the risk of a spinal headache after anaesthesia is much less than a few decades ago.
 Most of the time it is self limiting and very rarely it will need inpatient treatment.
 The incidence of headache is 0.1% -1%.